-The elective requirement may be fulfilled by selecting from among the designated courses.
+The elective requirement may be fulfilled by selecting from among the following courses: 639b, 749b, 751b, 753b, 755a, 757a, 759a, 760b, 762a, 764b, 765a, 766b, 767b, 770a, 775a, 777b, 789a, or 790a.
 Any other course must be approved by the study area coordinator.

 701a, Modern Architecture.
 3 credits.
 (Required in M.Arch.
 I first term.)
 Architecture and urbanism from about 1876 to the present, with emphasis on the work of the great modern architects and on the contemporary revival of vernacular and classical architecture and American planning traditions.
-(Not offered in 2002-2003.
-HSAR 310, Building Modern Society will substitute for M.Arch.
-I requirement in 2002-2003.)
 Vincent Scully.

 703b/M.E.D.
 101b, Contemporary Architectural Theory.
 3 credits.
 (Required in M.Arch.
-I sixth term; and in M.Arch.
+I fourth term; and in M.Arch.
 II and M.E.D. second term.)
 A survey of theoretical and critical literature on contemporary architecture.
 The course explores the texts of Marxism and the Frankfurt School, post-structuralism, psychoanalysis, feminism, and urban geography with regard to architectural discourse.
 Peggy Deamer.